alphawolf1994/jobpoper_backend/JOBS_API_DOCUMENTATION.md

 - `description` - Job description (max 2000 characters)
 - `cost` - Cost/budget information (max 100 characters)
 - `location` - Job location (max 200 characters)
-- `jobType` - One of the valid job types
 - `urgency` - One of the valid urgency levels
 - `scheduledDate` - Date when job needs to be done (YYYY-MM-DD format, cannot be in the past)
 - `scheduledTime` - Preferred time for the job